European Space Agency: Ariane 6

-ESA's Ariane 1, 2, 3 and 4 launchers (the last of which was ESA's long-time workhorse) have been retired.
-The Ariane 6 will replace the Ariane 5 in late 2022.

-Vega
+Ariane 6 is a heavy lift expendable launch vehicle developed by Arianespace.
+The Ariane 6 entered into its inaugural flight campaign on 26 April 2024 with the flight conducted on 9 July 2024.

+Vega-C

-Vega is ESA's carrier for small satellites.
-Developed by seven ESA members led by Italy, it is capable of carrying a payload with a mass of between 300 and 1500 kg to an altitude of 700 km, for low polar orbit.
+Vega is the ESA's carrier for small satellites.
+Developed by seven ESA members led by Italy.
+It is capable of carrying a payload with a mass of between 300 and 1500 kg to an altitude of 700 km, for low polar orbit.
 Its maiden launch from Kourou was on 13 February 2012.
 Vega began full commercial exploitation in December 2015.

 The rocket has three solid propulsion stages and a liquid propulsion upper stage (the AVUM) for accurate orbital insertion and the ability to place multiple payloads into different orbits.

-A larger version of the Vega launcher, Vega-C is in development and the first flight is expected in June 2021.
+A larger version of the Vega launcher, Vega-C had its first flight in July 2022.
 The new evolution of the rocket incorporates a larger first stage booster, the P120C replacing the P80, an upgraded Zefiro (rocket stage) second stage, and the AVUM+ upper stage.
 This new variant enables larger single payloads, dual payloads, return missions, and orbital transfer capabilities.

-Ariane launch vehicle development funding

-Historically, the Ariane family rockets have been funded primarily "with money contributed by ESA governments seeking to participate in the program rather than through competitive industry bids.
-This [has meant that] governments commit multiyear funding to the development with the expectation of a roughly 90% return on investment in the form of industrial workshare."
-ESA is proposing changes to this scheme by moving to competitive bids for the development of the Ariane 6.

 Future rocket development

-Future projects include the Prometheus reusable engine technology demonstrator, Phoebus (an upgraded second stage for Ariane 6), and Themis (a reusable first stage).
+Future projects under development within the Future Launchers Preparatory Programme (FLPP) include the Prometheus reusable engine technology demonstrator, Phoebus (an upgraded second stage for Ariane 6), and Themis (a reusable first stage).